samcv/PerlRakuCon2020/sponsors.md

 ## Details

+To contact the organizers please email info@perlrakucon.eu.
+Please be patient for us to respond to you.

 ### Room name or Dinner

 This means you have one of the rooms named after you.
 Alternately you can sponsor the dinner